Antiques

 Sewing Machines

-We are the largest and best Singer Featherweight Sewing Machine sales website on the internet!
-We purchase outright and also sell many Featherweights on consignment for the owners---if your Featherweight is in excellent condition, and especially if it is one of the more unusual variations, we can help you too.
+We are the oldest and best Singer Featherweight Sewing Machine sales website on the internet!
+We have been selling Featherweights since 1990 and from this website since 1998.
+We purchase outright and also sell select Featherweights on consignment for the owners---if your Featherweight is in excellent condition, and especially if it is one of the more unusual variations, we can help you too.

 We have been actively Selling Singer Featherweight Model 221 and 222 Portable Electric Sewing Machines